 Cotton: Good absorption and retention with limited shrinkage and a low initial cost.
-Break-in period required to remove natural oils and gain full absorbency of the mop.
-Susceptible to mildew that can rot mop and shorten product life.
+Requires a “break-in” period to remove natural oil and gain full absorbency of mop.
+Slow drying yarn promotes mildew and deterioration.
+Lints.

-Rayon: Absorbs quickly with easy release.
-Dries fast and is mildew-resistant.
+Rayon: Absorbs quickly with easy release, however has low water retention making it less effective for general cleaning.
+Dries fast and is mildew resistant.
 Cleaner yarn with less linting.
-Used primarily for special applications such as floor finishing.
+Used primarily in special applications such as floor finishing.